Generated Factories

 - PDO(%dsn%, %user%, %password%)

-The accessor returns a service of type PDO and because there's only one such service in the configuration, the accessor will return it.
-With multiple configured services of that type you can specify which one should be returned using its name, for example - PDOAccessor(@db1).
+Because the accessor returns a PDO service, and there's only one such service defined in the configuration, the accessor will return that specific service.
+If multiple services of that type exist, specify which one the accessor should return by name, e.g., - PDOAccessor(@db1).

 Multifactory/Accessor